Bulgarian Journal of Veterinary Medicine

 Types of papers, published in the journal

-Original papers, reviews and short communications can be submitted in Bulgarian Journal of Veterinary Medicine provided that they:
+Original papers, reviews, case reports and short communications can be submitted to Bulgarian Journal of Veterinary Medicine provided that they:

 · comply with the scope of the journal;